TexMex100/pterodactyl-ubuntu/README.md

 ### Disclaimer
  - Do not copy or shanger youself as a owner.
- - This Pterodactyl egg is not filly out jet, the beta will come soon.
+ - This Pterodactyl egg is not fully out jet, updates are still comming

 ## Updates
  | Date | Update |